-Grit is something every parent wants their kids to have and there is no better way to learn it than by actually practicing it today.
+Grit is something every parent, and teacher, wants their kids to have and there is no better way to learn it than by actually practicing it today.
 Angela Duckworth, a psychologist at the University of Pennsylvania, renowned TED speaker, and bestselling author of Grit: The Power of Passion and Perseverance, published a landmark study on grit.
 Duckworth's research found that grit, self-control, reliance, and ambition were the most reliable predictors of success, not intelligence.

 Research has shown that unlike IQ, which is relatively fixed, grit is the type of skill that anyone can develop.
-There is plenty you can do to help your children develop grit to help them succeed.
+There is plenty you can do to help your students develop grit to help them succeed.

-How can your child start building grit?
+How can kids start building grit?

-1. Help your child adopt a growth mindset
+1. Help students adopt a growth mindset

 - Praise effort, progress, hard work NOT talents, gifts, or ability